deafeningSilence/CallXT/README.md

 # CallXT

-callXT is an android app that sends the subject of the call along with the call and is received at the receiver end as a pop up.
+CallXT is an Android app that sends the *subject of the call* along with the call and is received at the receiver end as a pop-up.
 It integrates the calling and texting features into one activity.
-This comes in very handy when the other person has to know the subject of the call and during emergency.
-It changes the pop up according to the type of the text message sent. callXT has a low level text analysis system to find the context of the call and display the pop up accordingly.
+This comes in very handy when the other person has to know the subject of the call and also during an emergency.
+It changes the pop-up according to the type of the text message sent.
+CallXT has a low level text analysis system to find the context of the call and display the pop-up accordingly.

 # Using the application

 ## Home screen